What Are Woodlice?

 What Do Woodlice Drink?

 Water.
 Both through mouthparts and in their food (40-50%).
-Evidence also supports the theory that woodlice absorb water through their cuticle or exoskeleton, especially in areas of high humidity.
+Evidence also supports the theory that they absorb water through their cuticle or exoskeleton, especially in areas of high humidity.

 Despite such a varied methods of water acquisition, they don’t appear to like oversaturated environments.